CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 ```

 IMPORTANT: The `-d` flag tells `docker compose` to start the stack as a daemon.
 Otherwise, you will
 be trapped in a non-interactive shell.
-If this happens, interrupt `docker compose` using `ctrl+c`
+If this happens, interrupt `docker compose` using ++ctrl+c++

-CAUTION: In this example we use the large, all-purpose `apache/hadoop-runner` docker image for
+DANGER: In this example we use the large, all-purpose `apache/hadoop-runner` docker image for
 teaching convenience.
 In a production environment, it is **strongly** recommended to use minimal,
 custom container images for your HPC clusters for efficiency and security.